Procedures for Making Enquiries, Appeals and complaints

 • Candidate consent is required as marks may be lowered.

-• Clerical checks will be carried out as quickly as possible, normally within a few days however this could be longer at busy times.
+• Clerical checks will be carried out as quickly as possible, normally within a few days; however, this could be longer at busy times, but within 7 working days of enquiry confirmation.

-• The outcome of the re-check will be reported along with a statement of the total marks awarded for each unit, or component, included in the enquiry.
+• The outcome of the re-check will be reported along with a statement of the total marks and/or confirmation of the Pass/Fail awarded (qualification dependent) for each unit, or component, included in the enquiry.

 • Only Service 1 clerical re-checks can be requested for objective tests (multiple choice tests).